-- You are self-employed and have to pay your Canada Pension Plan premiums.
+- You are self-employed and have to pay your Canada Pension Plan (CPP) premiums.

-- Same for paying employment insurance premiums on your self-employment earnings.
+- Same for paying Employment Insurance (EI) premiums on your self-employment earnings.

-- You and your common-law spouse / partner want to split your pension income.
+- You and your spouse/common-law partner want to split your pension income.

-- You’re participating in the Home Buyers’ Plan or Lifelong Learning Plan and have repayments owing.
+- You’ve participated in the Home Buyers’ Plan (HBP) or Lifelong Learning Plan (LLP) and have repayments owing.